This Handbook is for Dragora (version 3.0, initial revision, 02 Mar 2024).

 OUTPUT

-b
+b c a

 Blank lines, colons and parentheses are simply ignored.
 Comment lines beginning with ‘#’ are allowed.